 Paris 18

-A little further north, you'll come across the La Chapelle district, commonly known as the Indian quarter of Paris but in reality just as Sri Lankan, nestled between the rails of the Gare du Nord and the Gare de l'Est. Since the waves of Buddhist Sri Lankan and Hindu Tamil immigration at the time of Sri Lanka's civil war in the '80s, the district has been transformed into a veritable Little India.
-From the La Chapelle metro station to rue Louis Blanc, via rue Perdonnet and rue Cail, the colorful storefronts abound, like so many invitations to travel.
+Continuing your walk a little further north, you will come across the La Chapelle neighborhood, commonly known as the Indian quarter of Paris but which is in fact just as much Sri Lankan, nestled between the Gare du Nord and Gare de l'Est train stations.
+Since the waves of Buddhist Sri Lankan and Hindu Tamil immigration during the civil war in Sri Lanka in the 1980s, the neighborhood has been transformed into a veritable Little India.
+From the La Chapelle metro station to Rue Louis Blanc, via Rue Perdonnet and Rue Cail, the colorful storefronts are numerous, inviting you to come and explore.

 17 Rue Pajol